 Cocaine produces a sense of extreme alertness, euphoria, and great power when it is injected intravenously or inhaled.
 These feelings are less intense when cocaine is snorted.
 Because cocaine’s effects may last only a short time, users may inject, smoke, or snort it every 15 to 30 minutes.
 Binges, often over several days, lead to exhaustion and a need for sleep.

 High doses can impair judgment and cause tremors, extreme nervousness, seizures, hallucinations, insomnia, paranoid delusions, delirium, and violent behavior.
 People sweat profusely and the pupils are dilated.
-Very high doses can cause a life-threatening high body temperature ( hyperthermia Serotonin Syndrome Serotonin syndrome is a potentially life-threatening drug reaction that tends to cause high body temperature, muscle spasms, and anxiety or delirium.
-Serotonin is a chemical that transmits impulses... read more ).
+Very high doses can cause a life-threatening high body temperature (hyperthermia Overview of Heat Disorders Humans, who are warm-blooded animals, maintain their body temperature within 1 or 2 degrees of 98.6° F (37° C) as measured by mouth and 100.4° F (38° C) as measured rectally, despite large fluctuations... read more ).

-If women use cocaine during pregnancy, the fetus is more likely to have problems leading to miscarriage Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more .
+If women use cocaine during pregnancy, the fetus is more likely to have problems leading to miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more .